GLOBAL MARKETS-Global stocks fall, dollar rallies as weak China data disappoints

 By Harry Robertson and Scott Murdoch

-LONDON/SYDNEY, Aug 8 (Reuters) - Global stocks fell on Tuesday and the dollar climbed as investors assessed the latest weak economic data out of China, while banks dragged euro zone indexes lower after Italy approved a windfall tax on lenders.
+LONDON/SYDNEY, Aug 8 (Reuters) - Global stocks slid on Tuesday and the dollar jumped as investors assessed the latest weak economic data out of China.

+Meanwhile, bank stocks came under pressure after Italy approved a windfall tax on lenders and Moody's cut the credit rating of several mid-sized U.S. lenders.

 Data showed China's imports contracted by 12.4% in July, far more than forecasts for a 5% drop.
 Exports fell by 14.5%, compared with a fall of 12.5% tipped by economists.